Who is performing at Trump’s inauguration?

 The Village People, one of Trump’s favorite bands, will perform.
 He has regularly used their hits “Y.M.C.A” and “Macho Man” at his rallies.

-The group are also expected to perform the following night after the inauguration at the Liberty Inaugural Ball, which is geared toward Trump supporters.
+The group is also expected to perform the following night after the inauguration at the Liberty Inaugural Ball, which is geared toward Trump supporters, and will also feature Grammy-winning hip-hop star Nelly.
 It is one of three balls set to take place that night.
 The Starlight Ball is expected to attract high-dollar donors, while the Commander-in-Chief Ball is focused on military service members.

 Country band Rascal Flatts are set to perform at the latter, with lead singer Gary LeVox writing on Instagram: “I am so humbled and honored and grateful for the opportunity again to play the inauguration of the 47th President of the United States.
 I got to play it in 2016 and now Rascal Flatts will be performing at the commanders ball and I am so looking forward to it!”